picocomputer/picocomputer.github.io/_sources/hardware.rst.txt

 Skip this step if you want to solder it yourself.

-PCBWay has a minimum quantity of one.
-JLCPCB has a minimum of two.
+PCBWay has a minimum quantity of one for assembly.
+They will use the boards you ordered in step 2.
 What you'll order is a "board of sockets".
 It should never be constrained on parts availability since there are multiple vendors for every part.

 Download `the BOM, notes, and photos <_static/rp6502-reva-assembly.zip>`_.

 Request assembly with your PCB order and send the `BOM, notes, and photos <_static/rp6502-reva-assembly.zip>`_.
 There is no centroid file.
-They will use the boards you ordered in step 2.
 The default options will work.
 Let them source the parts.
 Let them make substitutions.

 There will be a short delay as they get you a price for the bill-of-materials.
 Then you can pay and wait.
 I was estimated four weeks and got it in three.

-If your sales rep has questions, read the notes you sent them because maybe they didn't.
-If the answer isn't there, post the question on the forums.
-It will most likely be to confirm a part substitution.
-They may also send you a photo to review before final soldering.
-There's nothing tricky about the design, so there's no need to overanalyze this.
+If they have a question, make sure you both have read the notes you sent them.
+If you can't answer, post the question on the forums.
+Do not post issues on the forums before asking your sales rep first.

 Step 4.
 More Parts
 ==================